8,000 BTU Portable Air Conditioners

 Sub 9,000 BTU (SACC) units could not cool the air nearly as quickly or to the same low temperatures (most could only reach 75° F even after 2 hours of testing).

 Thus, it is our strong recommendation that you buy a 9,000+ BTU (SACC) unit if at all possible.
-There are currently only two viable options on the market:

-If you cannot afford a 9,000+ BTU (SACC) unit, a sub 9,000 BTU (SACC) unit like the LG LP0818WNR or LG LP0817WSR could still work given that the space
+If you cannot afford a 9,000+ BTU (SACC) unit like the Black + Decker BPP10WTB, a sub 9,000 BTU (SACC) unit like the Frigidaire FHPC082AC1 could still work given that the space

-- Is sufficiently small and
+• Is sufficiently small and

-- Isn’t especially challenging to cool (eg. doesn’t have a lot of windows or is on a second story)
+• Isn’t especially challenging to cool (e.g. doesn’t have a lot of windows or is on a second story)

 However, the only way to guarantee that you’re putting yourself in the best possible position to properly cool any given room or space under any possible circumstance is to purchase a 9,000+ BTU (SACC) unit.
 Hence why it’s our overall bottom line recommendation.